 Applies to: System Center Configuration Manager (Current Branch)

-Stand-alone media in Configuration Manager contains everything required to deploy the operating system (OS) on a computer without a network connection.
+Stand-alone media in Configuration Manager contains everything required to deploy the OS on a computer without a network connection.

 Stand-alone media includes the task sequence that automates the steps to install the OS, and all other required content.
-This content includes the boot image, operating system image, and device drivers.
+This content includes the boot image, OS image, and device drivers.
 Because the stand-alone media stores everything to deploy the OS, it requires more disk space than required for other types of media.

-- Installing software updates.
+Installing software updates.

-- Installing software before deploying the operating system.
+Installing software before deploying the OS.

-- Associating users with the destination computer to support user device affinity.
+Associating users with the destination computer to support user device affinity.

 WMI method SMS_TaskSequencePackage.GetClientConfigPolicies failed (0x80041001)